Promoting the role of Physics in research, education, industry and the community

-Send your completed spreadsheet, as an email attachment, to Scott.Adamson@ahs.qld.edu.au by no later than 3 pm, Friday 15 October 2021 to receive certificates to you in time for your school’s presentation.
-Certificates will be sent as digital copies ready for printing.
+Send your completed spreadsheet, as an email attachment, to Scott.Adamson@ahs.qld.edu.au by no later than 3 pm, Friday 14 October 2022 to receive certificates to you in time for your school’s presentation.
+Certificates will be sent as digital copies ready for printing by the school.

 John Mainstone Youth Lecture Tour

-2021 John Mainstone Youth Lecture Tour invites an academic, Dr. Martin Stringer from the Sustainable Mineral Institute at the University of Queensland.
+The 2022 John Mainstone Youth Lecture Tour lecturer: Dr. Jacinda Ginges from the School of Mathematics and Physics at the University of Queensland.